yasufum/spp-tmp/docs/guides/commands/common.rst

 server
 ------

-Show a list of SPP REST API servers and switch to control for multiple nodes.
+Switch SPP REST API server.

+SPP CLI is able to manage several SPP nodes via REST API servers.
+It is also abaivable to register new one, or unregister.

-Show all of registered REST API servers.
-Run ``server list`` or simply ``server``.
+Show all of registered servers by running ``server list`` or simply ``server``.
+Notice that ``*`` means that the first node is under the control of SPP CLI.

 .. code-block:: console